qi-rub/tensor_moment_polytopes/README.md

+The moment polytopes of the orbits closures of all tensors of shape 3x3x3, and of several homogenous cubic forms (symmetric tensors of order three) of 3 and 4 variables.

+See our paper [Computing moment polytopes — with a focus on tensors, entanglement and matrix multiplication](https://doi.org/10.48550/arXiv.2510.08336) for details.

-Moment polytopes of the orbits closures of all tensors in 3x3x3.
-The algorithm used for their computation will be made available at a later time.
+A reference implementation will be made available at a later time.

 These results were presented at STOC 2025.
 Extended abstract is available [here](https://doi.org/10.1145/3717823.3718221).
-The full technical version will linked here when it is available.